 This is a written statement done in a standard essay form.
 It describes a student’s motivations for applying to graduate school, demonstrates their knowledge and experience, and gives admissions an accurate portrayal of who they are as a person.

-Writing an SOP entails weaving your passion and background into a convincing story which shows your dedication in continuing your educational journey.
+Writing a statement of purpose (SOP) entails weaving your passion and background into a convincing story which shows your dedication in continuing your educational journey.
 This statement also tells what career you’re interested in and how this program is an important step for you on that path.

 When preparing a statement of purpose, consider: